alonzi/git-intro/README.md

 # git-intro
-dfsdfdsfsd UVA Library Workshop on Introduction to Git and GitHub/GitLab.
+UVA Library Workshop on Introduction to Git and GitHub/GitLab.
+With changes

 This file exists here: https://github.com/rjp0i/git-intro (or visit [here](https://rjp0i.github.io/intro.Fall2019.html) for a prettified view)